Understanding Bird Flu

 The H5N1 bird flu virus is spread when wild birds pass the virus along to birds such as chickens or ducks that are being raised for human consumption.
 While the wild birds do not seem to be affected by the virus, the livestock that contract the virus get very sick and many die.

 Typically, avian or bird flu is not passed from birds to humans.
-However, in the past ten years, there have been hundreds of cases of bird flu in humans, and scientists believe that, if it continues to spread, there could be a flu pandemic.
+However, in the past ten years, there have been hundreds of cases of bird flu in humans, and scientists believe that, if it finds a way to spread from person to person, there could be a flu pandemic.
 Most cases of H5N1 infection are thought to have occurred as a result of direct or close contact with sick or infected poultry.
 That's because there is no natural immunity from bird flu in humans.
 Your body cannot develop antibodies, and, typically, hospitalization is required.
 Because of this, anyone is at risk for avian or bird flu, and that's one thing that raises the concern about a flu pandemic.

 What is a flu pandemic?